dannolan/PRXDownloader/README.md

 - An iOS Application that wants to download things and whatnot
 - Patience and time as this is not particularly well documented.
+- An ability to hit me up and call me a gronk if something is busted

 ## Installation